runtimerevolution/labs/README.md

 3. `make up`
 4. `make migrate`
 5. `make loadfixtures`
-6. `make creategroups`
-7. `make createuser`
+6. `make createuser`
-8. Go to [http://localhost:8000/admin](http://localhost:8000/admin) in internet browser and login (admin/admin)
+7. Go to [http://localhost:8000/admin](http://localhost:8000/admin) in internet browser and login (admin/admin)
-9. Select "Variables" option in the menu on the left and fill in the "OPENAI_API_KEY" key value with your [OpenAI API Key](https://openai.com/index/openai-api/) and click "Save"
+8. Select "Variables" option in the menu on the left and fill in the "OPENAI_API_KEY" key value with your [OpenAI API Key](https://openai.com/index/openai-api/) and click "Save"
-10. Click the "Add" button of the "Project" option in the menu on the left and fill in the "Name" and select the "Project directory" and click "Save" in red boxes in image bellow:
+9. Click the "Add" button of the "Project" option in the menu on the left and fill in the "Name" and select the "Project directory" and click "Save" in red boxes in image bellow:
    ![new_project_fields](docs/assets/new_project_fields.png)